chideraa-ude/profile-api/hashnode_article.md

 - ✅ (Optional) Encrypted with SSL/TLS
 - ✅ Production-ready!

-[IMAGE_PLACEHOLDER: Final architecture diagram with all components]

 ---

 *For detailed troubleshooting, backup procedures, and advanced configurations, see the complete [DEPLOYMENT.md](https://github.com/yourusername/profile-api/blob/main/DEPLOYMENT.md) in the repository.*

-[IMAGE_PLACEHOLDER: Screenshot of API response from deployed URL]

 ---